Top 7 Benefits of Nootropics: Cognition, Alertness, Memory

 Neuroprotection and Slowing Down Cognitive Decline

-Our brain shrinks with age and so do our cognitive abilities, which are in a decline.
+Our brain shrinks with age and so do our cognitive abilities, which are in decline.
 This is a rather normal process, which comes due to years of oxidative damage in the brain.
 Plaque starts accumulating, increasing the development of neurodegenerative diseases.

 Neuroprotection is about slowing down cognitive decline.
 It’s about protecting our brain from excessive oxidative stress and inflammation.
 It is about improving blood flow in the brain and increasing certain neurotropic factors (BDNF) that keep our brain plastic.